Atlinx/gre-text/quant/data-analysis-1.md

 	- $$\frac{3 * 1 + 7 * 5 + 11 * 3}{9} = \frac{71}{9} \approx 7.889$$
 		- The unit is measured in the number

-Quartile
+Quartiles
 ?
-- Divides data into four even groups
+- Splitting data into four even groups
 	- Each group should contain 25% of the data
 - Boundaries
 	- **Min**